-Miles Conrad, MD, MPH is an Associate Clinical Professor in the Department of Radiology at the University of California, San Francisco.
+Miles Conrad, MD, MPH is a Clinical Professor in the Department of Radiology at the University of California, San Francisco.
 In 2001, Dr. Conrad received his MD from Dartmouth Medical School in Hanover, New Hampshire, and in 2002 he obtained his MPH in Quantitative Methods from Harvard School of Public Heath in Boston.
 He completed his residency in Diagnostic Radiology from the University of Arizona, Tucson, followed by a fellowship in Interventional Radiology from the University of Arizona in 2008.

 Dr. Conrad is Co-Director of the UCSF Hereditary Hemorrhagic Telangiectasia Center of Excellence.
 He specializes in the treatment of pulmonary arteriovenous malformations and revisions of those that have been previously treated and have recurred.